slippedandmissed/BTR/README.md

 ```

 People can now connect to your application via the IP address of the machine on which you are running the servers, and the JASON_PORT, e.g. `31.88.5.3:9999`

+## Notes
+This does not currently support HTTP servers, just generic TCP.